 Note: The following is part of Morningstar.com's Retirement Matters Week special report.
 A version of this article appeared on July 29, 2016.

-I've included three Buckets for the Moderate portfolio--geared toward the near, intermediate, and long term.
+The portfolio includes three Buckets geared toward the near, intermediate, and long term.

 Bucket 1: Years 1-2

 - 8%:Cash (certificates of deposit, money market accounts, and so on)

 The goal of this portion of the portfolio is to provide money for cash needs in years one and two of retirement, so we're not taking any risks with it.
 The yields on true cash instruments are currently comparable with those of short-term investments that don't ensure principal stability, so there's no sense in going with something that's not FDIC-insured.

 An investor's own cash Bucket, and in turn the allocations to the other two Buckets, will depend on his or her portfolio spending rate.
 This article discusses how to customize your portfolio's asset allocation based on your anticipated spending level.

 Bucket 2: Years 3-10

 - 8%: Fidelity Short-Term Bond (FSHBX)

 - 10%: Vanguard Wellesley Income (VWIAX)